We are the Los Angeles Conservancy.

 We raise awareness about issues affecting Angelenos, their neighborhoods, and the legacy businesses we cherish—and make resources, technical support, training, and financial assistance available to small legacy businesses in need.

 We proactively work on preservation issues throughout the County and in response to specific threats to cultural and architectural historic resources.

 And we nurture the next generation of preservationists by bringing history to life to thousands of students each year.

 Why Preserve Historic Places?

-Historic buildings, structures, landscapes, and neighborhoods help fill this critical need.
-They tell great stories, give us a sense of place, help us learn who we are and what we value as a culture, and embody our shared history.
+Historic buildings, structures, landscapes, and neighborhoods hold the stories of generations of Angelenos.
+They give us a sense of place, become part of our identity, and represent our values as a culture.
+They embody our shared history.